JimmyKenMerchant/RaspberryPi/README.md

 **Boot Process of Raspberry Pi (Including My Hypothesis)**

-1. Power on, then VideoCore runs the first boot code on EEPROM embedded in RasPi like a microcontroller.
+1. Power on, then VideoCore runs the first boot code on a ROM embedded in RasPi like a microcontroller.

 2. VideoCore searches the boot media, then loads bootcode.bin to the special memory and runs it.